IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 "Whoa!" you say.
 "Dave is using the crystal to time its own pause while it stabilizes?"

 Yes, why not?
-The crystal is running, though perhaps slightly less perfectly during the first second, a minor concern, and this choice allows me to reduce power consumption by turning off Timer 0 which disables the ```delay()``` function.
+The crystal is running, though perhaps less perfectly during the first second, a minor concern, and this choice allows me to reduce power consumption by turning off Timer 0 which disables the ```delay()``` function.

 #### Enable the Timer 2 Interrupt
 The Overflow Flag can trigger an interrupt as well, if interrupts are enabled.
 The interrupt is what will wake up the sleeping processor.